title: "Navigating the Costs and Benefits of Living Across Three Countries" date: 2026-01-19 author: David Sanker

 FAQ

-The same instinct that led me to build Morpheus Mark — the belief that technology should serve human decision-making, not replace it — is what drives my coaching practice today.
+The same instinct that led me to build Morpheus Mark — the belief that technology should serve human decision-making, not replace it — is what drives the coaching work.
+And both of them grew from the same soil: a willingness to question what's actually given versus what's just assumed.

 AI Summary